garylirocks/quickrefs/azure-storage.markdown

 - **None**: for write-only and write-heavy disks
 - **Ready only**: for read-only and read-write disks, improves read latency and IOPS
-- **Ready & Write**: only use if your app properly handles writting cached data
+- **Ready & Write**: only use if your app properly handles writing cached data

 ## Files